-• Indian and African artists blend unique cultural elements with anime styles.
+• Indian and African artists are blending distinct cultural elements with anime stylistic conventions, producing genuinely hybrid art forms.

 Indian and African Artists Influencing Anime-Inspired Art